 Slovakia and Romania

-Slovakian and Romanian “objections to Kosovan independence aren’t as clear”, certainly not to me.
+Slovakian and Romanian “objections to Kosovan independence aren’t as clear,” at least not to me.
 Both countries have large Hungarian populations and a “deep historical sensitivity to border issues and secession of ethnic minorities”.

 I may never understand complicated Balkan history, wars, and politics.
 A few Serbs have tried to explain the Kosovo situation to me (from their point of view).
 The current Kosovo Serb population is about 100,000, and it’s the second largest ethnic community in Kosovo.
 Many “Kosovo Serbs (mostly near the Serbian border) want to remain part of Serbia, but Serbian majority towns are becoming rare in Kosovo”.